yq93dskimzm2/yq93dskimzm2/README.md

 I have a lot of VM to test my tools and to practice dynamic analysis

 ## Projects:
-I am currently working on
+I am currently working on making (everything will be in rust)
-- making my own linux distribution compatible with qubes os (using rust)
+- A secure linux system like qubes with an hypervisor.
+(After this one I'll probably create my own osint/pentest distribution)
-- rewrite basic bin such as ls/mkdir in rust and use it in my own system
+- Binaries like ls/mkdir/... to use them in my systems.
-- osint / pentest / privacy / security tools in rust ofc
+- Osint tools for each platform. (proton, discord)
+- Pentest tools for each case. (sqlmap,ssrfmap,...)
+- Security tools (passmanager,...)

+My goal is to have the most advanced tools wh

+All these projects will be closed source and licensed, and of course anyone will be able to buy them with the necessary money.

+Of course I know all of these projects will not be finished in 2024 but I work as much as possible on them everyday.

 ## Github stats :
 <div style="display: flex;">